ADFAS Young Arts philanthropy enhances arts opportunities for young people in Australia.

 - Initiatives to preserve the cultural skills and language of indigenous Australians

 - Excursions to museums, galleries and historic buildings

 Young Arts Funding Makes a Difference

-26 of our 35 Societies offered a Young Arts programme with most Societies supporting a mix of both individuals and community groups.
+Most of our Societies offer a Young Arts program supporting a mix of both individuals and community groups.

 Pauline Hopkins Cup

 Pauline Hopkins was the NADFAS Overseas Area Representative (OAR) from 2001-2005.